lshpaner/eda_toolkit/source/eda_plots.rst

 .. function:: data_doctor(df, feature_name, data_fraction=1, scale_conversion=None, scale_conversion_kws=None, apply_cutoff=False, lower_cutoff=None, upper_cutoff=None, show_plot=True, plot_type="all", figsize=(18, 6), xlim=None, kde_ylim=None, hist_ylim=None, box_violin_ylim=None, save_plot=False, image_path_png=None, image_path_svg=None, apply_as_new_col_to_df=False, kde_kws=None, hist_kws=None, box_violin_kws=None, box_violin="boxplot", label_fontsize=12, tick_fontsize=10, random_state=None)

     Analyze and transform a specific feature in a DataFrame, with options for scaling, applying cutoffs, and visualizing the results.
-This function also allows for creating a new column with the transformed data if specified.
-Plots can be saved in PNG or SVG format with filenames that incorporate the `plot_type`, `feature_name`, and `scale_conversion`.
+This function also allows for the creation of a new column with the transformed data if specified.
+Plots can be saved in PNG or SVG format with filenames that incorporate the ``plot_type``, ``feature_name``, ``scale_conversion``, and
+    ``cutoff`` if cutoffs are applied.

     :param df: The DataFrame containing the feature to analyze.
     :type df: pandas.DataFrame